Skip to main content

 Note: You shouldn't use this mode unless you exactly know why you need to as it has serious disadvantages over the default mode.

-What we now explained was a default usage where you need to interact with the actor for the first time you use it.
+What we now explained was a default usage where you need to interact with the Actor for the first time you use it.
 But there is also a second mode how to run 'apifyGoogleAuth' function - in an automatic authorization mode.
-The main difference is that where in the default mode the user itself authorizes and allows Apify use the account on his behalf, here it is done by an automatic Puppeteer script.
+The main difference is that where in the default mode the user itself authorizes and allows Apify to use the account on his behalf, here it is done by an automatic Puppeteer script.

 If you want to use this mode, you have to pass in an object with your Google credentials.